falcaozane/Legal-Document-Generator/_assets/fcc_docs/MutualConsent.md

 5. That the above petition is bona fide and not presented in collusion between the parties.
 6. That there are every legal grounds in granting the relief.

-**Your petitioners hence pray for a Decree of dissolution of marriage by mutual consent under section 13B of the Hindu Marriage Act 1955 and also and other Orders be made as to this Learned Court may deem proper and fit.
-And your petitioners as in duty bound shall ever pray,**
+Your petitioners hence pray for a Decree of dissolution of marriage by mutual consent under section 13B of the Hindu Marriage Act 1955 and also and other Orders be made as to this Learned Court may deem proper and fit.
+And your petitioners as in duty bound shall ever pray,

-**Verification**
+Verification

-*I, Mr............. son of............... aged about............ years residing at......... do hereby solemnly affirm and say as follows:*
+I, Mr............. son of............... aged about............ years residing at......... do hereby solemnly affirm and say as follows:

-*I am the petitioner No. 1 above-named and I know and I have made myself acquainted with the facts and circumstances of this case.
+I am the petitioner No. 1 above-named and I know and I have made myself acquainted with the facts and circumstances of this case.
 The statements in paragraphs 1 to 6 are true to my knowledge and belief.
-I signed this verification on this ............ day of............... at the CourtHouse at ........................*
+I signed this verification on this ............ day of............... at the CourtHouse at ........................

-*Signature of Mr................
+Signature of Mr................

-**Verification**
+Verification

-*I, Ms............. wife of Mr.............. daughter of ……, aged about............ years by occupation service residing at......... do hereby solemnly affirm and say as follows:*
+I, Ms............. wife of Mr.............. daughter of ……, aged about............ years by occupation service residing at......... do hereby solemnly affirm and say as follows:

-*I am the petitioner No. 2 above-named.
+I am the petitioner No. 2 above-named.
 I know and I have made myself acquainted with the facts and circumstances of this case.
 The statements in paragraphs 1 to 6 of the petition hereinabove are true to my knowledge and belief.
-I signed this verification on this ............ day of............... at the CourtHouse at................*
+I signed this verification on this ............ day of............... at the CourtHouse at................

-*Signature of Ms..............*
+Signature of Ms..